epam/edp-admin-console/documentation/add_CD_pipelines.md

       _**NOTE**: The deletion of stages is performed sequentially, starting from the latest created stage.
 In order to **remove a stage**, click the corresponding delete icon, type the CD pipeline name and confirm the deletion by clicking the Delete button.
 If you remove the last stage, the whole CD pipeline will be removed as the CD pipeline does not exist without stages._

     ![addcdpip9](../readme-resource/addcdpipe9.png "addcdpipe9")

-    - the Third-Party Services menu displays the name, description, and version of the added service;

     - the Deployed Version menu indicates the applications and stages with the appropriate status.
 The status will be changed after stage deployment.